tao-xinxiu/prototype-template-engine/README.md

 Now you are prepared to execute the commands of our framework.

 ### conduct the update
-You have two ways to conduct an update:
+You have two ways to process an update:
-1) Auto mode: directly conduct the `update` command to automatically deliver a target architecture.
+1) Auto mode: directly process the `update` command to automatically deliver a target architecture.
-2) Step by step mode: to perform a more prudent updating process, you could invoke manually `next` and `push` command, so that you can always preview the next architecture before delivering it.
+2) Step by step mode: to process an update step by step, you can invoke manually `next` and `push` commands, so that you will always preview the next architecture before delivering it.
 This usage mode is often used during the implementation and testing of new custom strategy.

 ## Model
 An [architecture](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/model/architecture/Architecture.java) is composed by the multiple PaaS sites, each site contains a set of [microservices architecture](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/model/architecture/Microservice.java).